Don’t you just hate how much big brands suck up all the page one results on Google?

 Seriously — like ALL of them.

 These guys are hard to outrank, if not impossible.

 Facebook, Twitter, Pinterest, Instagram, Snapchat, Google+ — they’re all social media.
-But the way people interact on them in regards to brands and e-commerce couldn’t be more different.
+But the way people interact with them in regards to brands and e-commerce couldn’t be more different.

 And, let’s face it — Amazon pretty much engulfs the search results when people do an item search.

-And even if you have a unique product to sell, if no one knows about it, they won’t be searching for it.
+Even if you have a unique product to sell online, if no one knows about it, they won’t be searching for it.